intersides/alkimia-solutions/README.md

 ## Custom Node.js Proxy

-The project includes a custom Node.js proxy (`apps/proxy.js`) that:
+The project includes a custom Node.js proxy (`proxy.js`) that:

 1. Handles HTTPS connections on port 443
 2. Routes requests based on hostname to the appropriate service
 3. Uses the SSL certificates from the `traefik/local-certs` directory
 4. Provides a more lightweight alternative to Traefik for simple routing needs
+5. Implements lazy loading of Docker containers - starting services only when they're requested

 The proxy uses routing rules to determine where to send requests: